fleetdm/fleet/handbook/engineering.md

 The TLDR is: understand very well how a table will be used.
 If we do bulk inserts/updates, InnoDB might lock more than you anticipate and cause issues.
 This is not an argument to not do bulk inserts/updates, but to be very careful when you add a foreign key.

-In particular, host_id is a foreign key we’ve been skipping in all the new additional host data tables, which is not something that comes for free, as with that [we have to keep the data consistent by hand with cleanups](https://github.com/fleetdm/fleet/blob/main/server/datastore/mysql/hosts.go#L309-L309).
+In particular, host_id is a foreign key we’ve been skipping in all the new additional host data tables, which is not something that comes for free, as with that, [we have to keep the data consistent by hand with cleanups](https://github.com/fleetdm/fleet/blob/main/server/datastore/mysql/hosts.go#L309-L309).

 ### Insert on duplicate update

 It’s very important to understand how a table will be used.
 If rows are inserted once and then updated many times, an easy reflex is to do an `INSERT … ON DUPLICATE KEY UPDATE`.
 While technically correct, it will be more performant to try to do an update, and if it fails because there are no rows, then do an insert for the row.
 This means that it’ll fail once, and then it’ll update without issues, while on the `INSERT … ON DUPLICATE KEY UPDATE`, it will try to insert, and 99% of the time, it will go into the `ON DUPLICATE KEY UPDATE`.

-This approach has a caveat, it introduces a race condition between the `UPDATE` and the `INSERT` where another `INSERT` might happen in between the two, making the second `INSERT` fail.
+This approach has a caveat.
+It introduces a race condition between the `UPDATE` and the `INSERT` where another `INSERT` might happen in between the two, making the second `INSERT` fail.
 With the right constraints (and depending on the details of the problem), this is not a big problem.
 Alternatively, the `INSERT` could be one with an `ON DUPLICATE KEY UPDATE` at the end to recover from this scenario.

 This is subtle, but an insert will update indexes, check constraints, etc. At the same time, an update might sometimes not do any of that, depending on what is being updated.